RaspberryPiFoundation/sense-hat-curriculum/en-GB/compass-maze/index.md

 ---
 title: Compass Maze
 description: Use the Sense HAT as a compass and navigate out of a maze.
-notes: "Treasure - notes.md"
+notes: "Compass Maze - notes.md"
 layout: project
 new: true
 ---

 #Introduction:  { .intro}

 In this project you will use the the Sense HAT as a compass to navigate out of a maze of colourful rooms.
 You will need to point the Sense HAT in the direction you want to move and then press the button in the middle of the joystick to make a move.

 <div class="trinket">
 <iframe src="https://trinket.io/embed/python/79ac6a377d?outputOnly=true&start=result" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>